MULAKAVISHNUVARDHANREDDY/EMBEDDED_TESTING/Testing.md

          }
 ```
   - Test case might check:
           - Does adc_to_temp(1000) return 100.0?
           - What happens when adc_value = 0?

 2.What is validated:

-        - Return values under normal and boundary inputs
+   - Return values under normal and boundary inputs.
-        - Proper use of arithmetic/logical expressions
+   - Proper use of arithmetic/logical expressions.
-        - No side effects or unexpected changes to global state
+   - No side effects or unexpected changes to global state.

 ### 2️⃣ Code Path Testing
         1.Description: